Tax Authority Inquiry

 DAC8 Data Exchange

-Starting 2026, crypto platforms automatically report transaction data to tax authorities.
+From 2026, crypto transactions are recorded for reporting to tax authorities, with the first report following in 2027.
 The tax authority cross-references this data with your tax return.
+How DAC8 reports exactly →

 Bank Transactions